zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 The above script will be executed as window resize event handler.
 The Grid `div` should have a 100% height style applied and its default borders should be removed.
 Note that elements with percentage height require a parent element with an explicit height.

+### Column widths

+When Grid scrolling is enabled (by default), the Grid table layout style is "fixed".
+This means that all width-less columns will be equally wide no matter what their content is.
+When Grid scrolling is disabled, the Grid table layout style is "auto", i.e. the column widths are determined by the browser and cell content, if not set explicitly.

 ## Features

 ### Scrolling